mwittig/pimatic-edimax/README.md

 In my opinion Edimax Smart Plugs lack an essential feature, namely they do not fully recover their last state after a power failure.
-Say, the switch had been turned ON and you have power outage for a few minutes (you can simulate this by pulling the smart plug and plugging to the mains socket again).
+Say, the switch had been turned ON and you have power outage for a few minutes (you can simulate this by pulling the smart plug and plugging it to the mains socket again).
 In this case, the smart plug will remain OFF.
 How bad is this!
 To deal with this issue the `recoverState` feature (deactivated by default) has been added to automatically recover the state after a failure or pimatic has been started.
 Be warned, however: *Don't plug critical devices such as a freezer to the smart plug!* To enable the `recoverState` feature you need to set the property to true as